 The Račić hill offers a splendid view over Jelsa harbour and the Jelsan fields.

-9. Galešnik – A Medieval Town
+9. Galešnik – A Late Antique Hillfort

 Very little is known about the Late-Antique / Early Medieval town of Galešnik, which is not far from the Tor.
 It may have been a sanctuary for people fleeing from some destroyed settlement.
-Legend has it that the Slavogosta family, who were Hvar patricians, took refuge here after the failed rebellion against Venice in 1310, but there is not evidence to support this.
+Legend has it that the Slavogosta family, who were Hvar patricians, took refuge here after the failed rebellion against Venice in 1310, but there is no evidence to support this.